Practitioner-Scholar Training Model Program

 Program Competencies, Goals and Objectives

-The term practitioner-scholar best describes the primary educational model at the C.W.
-Post Campus of Long Island University Clinical Psychology Doctoral Program.
+The term practitioner-scholar best describes the primary educational model at the LIU Post Clinical Psychology Doctoral Program.
 The professional practice of psychology is the primary focus of the training program.
 However, this practice is informed by scholarly inquiry.

-This last competency takes the form of at least one of the three advanced training electives:
+This last competency takes the form of at least one of the three concentration areas: Applied Child, Family Violence or Serious Mental Illness.

 Foundational Competencies, Goals and Objectives